 It’s true.
 I’ve reached the end of my personal to do list.
 And yes, it’s as satisfying as it sounds!

 I never really thought I could do it.
 Then COVID sent the world to time out, limiting our ability to travel and freely gather.
-Even FOMO (fear of missing out) dissolved right along with the competing events on our work and social calendars.
+Even my FOMO (fear of missing out) dissolved right along with the competing events on my work and social calendars.

 To avoid getting bored, frustrated, or anxious about the unknown, I decided to focus on what I could control: the things I could accomplish within my four walls.
 I threw my (now unrealistic) 2020 goals out the window and replaced them with two missions: